p0n1/tari-university/src/merged-mining/steady-state-analysis/multi_pow.md

 While Satoshi's orginal vision of the mining process involved the concept of one vote per computer, that optimistic vision was thrown out rahter early in Bitcoin's history.
 By 2012, hardware devices built for the specifdic purpose of mining Bitcpin had been developed, and Bitcoin mining was on its way towards specialization and industrialization.

-While Corallo acknowledged miners can gain an advantage by obtaining access to the cheapest electricity in the world, he also pointed out that the availability of cheap power in chunks of 10 to 100 megawatts is somewhat limited and these sorts of setups won’t necessarily account for a large chunk of the overall network hashrate.
+While Corallo acknowledged miners can gain an advantage by obtaining access to the cheapest electricity in the world, he also pointed out that the availability of cheap power in chunks of 10 to 100 megawatts is somewhat limited and these sorts of setups won’t necessarily account for a large chunk of the overall network hashrate. [[4]]

-Decentralisation of mining power is important to keep control of a coin demecratic. [[1]] https://en.bitcoinwiki.org/wiki/MyriadCoin
+Decentralisation of mining power is important to keep control of a coin democratic. [[5]]

 ## Brief look at MyraidCoin